 The mosquito that carries the Zika virus is found worldwide.

-Stay up-to-date on virus disease cases on the CDC's Zika virus website.
+Stay up to date on Zika virus case numbers on the CDC's Zika virus website.

-The Zika (ZEE'-kuh) virus is a mosquito-borne viral infection that primarily occurs in tropical and subtropical areas of the world.
-Most people infected with the Zika virus have no signs and symptoms, while others report mild fever, rash and muscle pain.
-Other signs and symptoms may include headache, red eyes (conjunctivitis) and a general feeling of discomfort.
-Zika virus is also called Zika or Zika virus disease.
+The Zika (ZEE-kuh) virus is most often spread to people through mosquito bites, primarily in tropical and subtropical areas of the world.
+Most people infected with the Zika virus have no signs and symptoms.
+Some people have mild fever, rash and muscle pain.
+In rare cases, the Zika virus may cause brain or nervous system complications, such as Guillain-Barre syndrome, even in people who never show symptoms of infection.
+Infection with the Zika virus is also called Zika, Zika fever or Zika virus disease.

-Researchers are working on a Zika virus vaccine.
-For now the best prevention is to prevent mosquito bites and reduce mosquito habitats.
+Researchers are working on a vaccine for the Zika virus.
+For now, the best way to prevent infection is to avoid mosquito bites and reduce mosquito habitats.

 - Mild fever